GrupaZero/platform/readme.md

   sudo docker-compose up -d
   ```

-  This will run all application containers
+  This will run all application containers (give some time to ssl certs to generate)

  ```
   Starting platform_dev_db_1